o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/_index.md

 **Preview features**

 - Support for CreateSession (on fleet/on queue), SearchSessions, JoinSession, and LeaveSession through GameLift.
+- Support for FlexMatch including backfill through GameLift.
-- Support for Windows dedicated servers and Windows client launchers.
+- Support for Windows/Linux dedicated servers and Windows client launchers.
 - Support for AWS CDK applications to manage GameLift resources.